 We will automatically assume that TPs are required unless you tell us to bypass this stage.
 TPs are supplied for you to check whether the A & B sides are correct and the music is in the right order.
 It is too late to change levels and EQ at this stage.
 Key Production are unable to further your order until you have approved your test pressings.

-Your records are hand-packed.
-Some vinyl record pressing plants pack directly into a ‘bag' (a sleeve without a spine), but as vinyl manufacturing is very old fashioned most factories pack manually.
+Your records are usually hand-packed, though at some vinyl pressing plants they pack directly into a ‘bag' (a sleeve without a spine).
 Therefore, most record manufacturing runs will include a hand-packing charge.
 Stickers and inserts are normally hand-packed too.
 We require an accurate description of the required sticker position.
 You should always consider where any shop placed pricing stickers may appear (usually top right).
 Hand-packing is charged per movement.

 Coloured vinyl record pressing is undertaken using different source material to solid black vinyl and the quality of sound may vary slightly because of this.
 In particular, higher noise levels and isolated static sounds (clicks) may appear in the lead-in and lead-out grooves, in the track crossovers and at any quiet points of the recording.